 2) Berkeley’s small enough that you can get things done quickly.
 Unlike Sacramento or Washington, D.C., you can walk down the street in Berkeley and talk to people in person, build relationships, and follow things through quickly.
 That’s a great feeling.

 3) Berkeley has unlimited talent and human potential to tap.
 Berkeley’s residents are some of the most capable and interesting people on the planet.
-Artists, teachers, entrepreneurs, scientists, students, experienced city employees… Berkeley has a city budget of about $340 million (not including schools).
+Artists, teachers, entrepreneurs, scientists, students, experienced city employees… Berkeley has a city budget of almost $400 million (not including schools).
 But our human potential is unlimited.

 4) Berkeley may sometimes seem divided, but at heart, we’re united.
 Berkeley’s facing the same big challenges (economic and social) as most cities.
 Except here, there really isn’t an “us and them.”
 Across the board, Berkeley’s heart is in the right place.
 Which means good leaders should be able to rally us together to create innovative and compassionate solutions, that become so successful they’re widely adopted.